CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Experimental Results

 \subsection{Results}

 \cref{tab:comparison_iou} compares the performance of our method with existing approaches on the YouRefIt benchmark.
-Our model achieves SOTA results across all objects at IoU thresholds of 0.25 and 0.50, despite being trained for only 30 epochs on a single GPU with a batch size of 4.
-According to our experiments, this limited training setup affects bounding box precision, contributing to the suboptimal performance at $IoU = 0.75$, alongside limitations related to the backbone (see Grounding DINO in \cref{tab:comparison_iou} for backbone).
-In contrast, Touch-Line \cite{li2023understanding} was trained for 200 epochs with a batch size of 56.
-This clearly demonstrates the efficiency and effectiveness of our approach. \cref{tab:comparison_new_metrics} presents a comparison between our method and the previous SOTA, Touch-Line, using two new metrics in this field: CLIP score and $C_D$.
-The higher CLIP scores indicate that our predicted bounding boxes have stronger semantic alignment with the input text, suggesting better object identification and improved bounding box precision.
-Similarly, our method achieves the best performance under the $C_D$ metric, which quantifies the distance between the centers of the predicted and GT bounding boxes.
-This confirms that our model produces more spatially accurate predictions.
-In \cref{fig:comparison}, we present samples images with predicted and GT bounding boxes.
-We compare our model with Touch-Line~\cite{li2023understanding}.
+Our model achieves SOTA results in most cases, despite being trained for only 30 epochs on a single GPU with a batch size of 4.
+In contrast, Touch-Line models~\cite{li2023understanding} were trained for 200 epochs with a batch size of 56.
+This clearly demonstrates the efficiency and effectiveness of our approach.
+However, our optimized training setup affects bounding box precision, contributing to the suboptimal performance at $IoU = 0.75$, alongside limitations related to the simpler backbone.
+At $IoU = 0.75$, Grounding DINO with a more complex backbone achieves the best performance.